grammyjs/grammY/CODE_OF_CONDUCT.md

 They take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
 When they take action, they will communicate this appropriately.

-Reports of abusive, harassing, or otherwise unacceptable behavior, even those occurring on platforms other than Telegram, may be submitted to the admins at <https://t.me/grammyjs>.
+Instances of abusive, harassing, or otherwise unacceptable behavior on any platform may be reported to the administrators at <https://t.me/grammyjs>.
 In the [chat](https://t.me/grammyjs), you can also notify the available administrators using the `/report` command.
 All complaints will be reviewed and investigated promptly and fairly.

 Admins respect the privacy and security of the reporter of any incident.